 The company makes artificial intelligence-powered web overlays—pieces of code that are supposed to run over websites and automatically reformat how browsers display the pages so that people who use screen readers and other assistive technologies can access them.
 But AccessiBe’s blind awareness tweet contained an image with no alternative text, meaning that people like Scott-Gardner, who is blind, could have no idea what it said.
-It was her first, unpleasant interaction with the company, and wouldn’t be her last.
+It was his first, unpleasant interaction with the company, and wouldn’t be his last.

 AccessiBe was founded in 2018 in Israel and has grown rapidly—350 percent during 2020 alone, according to a recent press release announcing a $28 million investment by a private equity firm.
 It now says its overlay is used by more than 120,000 websites, including those of major brands like Pillsbury, Oreo, and Avon.
 According to the company's website, its ambitions are even grander: “to make the entire internet fully accessible to people with disabilities by 2025.”